Skip to main content

 For most part I've not needed anything particularly brighter than 300 or 400 lumens and found that sufficient for everyday needs, including occasional camping and outdoors.

-For future, I'll pivot and focus on headlamps and likely pick up the Fenix HM50R as I ended up using my headlamps more than the flashlights when camping, they were more convenient, but when I needed to throw a beam further down, the flashlights were more useful, like checking down a steep ravine.
+I've since pivoted to focus on headlamps as well, picking up the Fenix HM50R v2.0 — and it's been immediately clear how much I was leaving on the table with a 100-lumen headlamp.
+I ended up using headlamps more than flashlights when camping since they're more convenient, but when I needed to throw a beam further down, the flashlights were more useful, like checking down a steep ravine.

 Table of Contents